-With the help of Rupert McBain, recognised furniture conservator, we would like to re-display and conserve our 15th century altarpiece to reveal six paintings by Master of the View of Saint Gudule on the back of the shutters.
+The Bowes Museum’s successful digital campaign – which was supported by an internal campaign involving an inspirational video and dynamic countdown in reception - with the help of Rupert McBain, recognised furniture conservator, has allowed the Museum to conserve and sympathetically redisplay a 15th century Passion Altarpiece, revealing the hidden secrets on its reverse.
+It is made up of six paintings by Master of the View of Saint Gudule on the back of the shutters.
 These oil on panel paintings from c.1480 have been hidden from view for years.
 Paintings by this 15th century Flemish artist are rare in the UK, and their revelation would give the public a much greater appreciation of the work of this Renaissance artist.
-The re-display will include building a new oak frame, with a mechanism to regularly open and close the panels to give access currently restricted to the public.
+The re-display includes building a new oak frame, with a mechanism to regularly open and close the panels to give access currently restricted to the public.

 The re-display will include the incorporation of figures carved by the renowned Brussels Sculptors’ Guild which have been in store at the Museum since the capital redevelopments.
 These will be re-united with the carvings in the altarpiece.
 Missing pillars which would have linked the intricate canopies to the carvings expressing the arrest, crucifixion and resurrection of Christ will be carved and replaced, enhancing the re-display.
 The altarpiece will be raised and displayed on a stand, in our 15th century picture gallery alongside paintings from our religious art collection, to recreate the impression of its original position in a church above the altar.